web3-storage/docs/docs/how-tos/retrieve.md

 The Web3.Storage JavaScript client provides a `get` method that allows you to retrieve any IPFS content using its [Content Identifier (CID)][ipfs-docs-cid].

-First you'll need to create a Web3.Storage client using an API token.
+First, you'll need to create a Web3.Storage client using an API token.
 See the [Quickstart page][quickstart-guide] if you don't yet have an API token.

 ```js
 const { Web3Storage } = require('web3.storage')